ajitagupta/frontend-engineering-lab/README.md

 ![Frontend Engineering Lab — Engineering reliable user interfaces one concept at a time](assets/title.png)

-A focused frontend engineering lab where I develop the engineering skills behind modern web applications by implementing one frontend concept at a time — from scratch, by hand — and documenting the design decisions behind each implementation.
+A focused frontend engineering lab where I build a strong foundation in modern frontend development by implementing one core concept at a time — from scratch, by hand — and documenting what I learn along the way.

-Rather than chasing frameworks or frontend trends, this lab focuses on the engineering principles that make user interfaces reliable, maintainable, accessible, and easy to evolve.
+Rather than chasing frontend frameworks or trends, this lab focuses on the fundamental engineering concepts behind modern user interfaces, including components, state, routing, forms, API integration, and testing.
+These fundamentals provide the foundation for more advanced frontend engineering.

-Each concept lives in its own folder with runnable code, concise documentation, and notes explaining the trade-offs behind the solution.
+Each concept lives in its own folder with runnable code, concise documentation, and implementation notes explaining the underlying ideas and engineering principles.

 ---